mcrosson/zmk-dynamic-bt-profile-names/README.md

 Please see the zmk docs about modules for how to add this module to your zmk builds.

+## Requirements

+The zmk version being used for build must include the commit from [this](https://github.com/zmkfirmware/zmk/pull/2335) pull request.

 ## Building

+### Commands

 ``` sh
 docker run --rm -it -v s:/src/zmk-ardux-kmn:/zmk-ardux-kmn zmkfirmware/zmk-build-arm:stable